 The Gecko Gods Accessibility Report

-The Gecko Gods offers 35 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 32 accessibility features for The Gecko Gods in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.The Gecko Gods is a puzzle game where you control a small lizard reptile exploring a world and solving puzzles.
 You interact with the flora and fauna, catch insects and visit other animals.
 Because you have sticky feet you can climb any surface.

-The Gecko Gods has 14 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 13 accessibility features for Controls in The Gecko Gods which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.